stephencweiss/stephencharlesweiss.com/content/blog/2015-07-19/should-education-be-subsidized.md

 | *On the left, is an inelastic demand curve.
 To move from Q1 to the new equilibrium at P2, requires a subsidy on the magnitude of the difference between supply pre-subsidy and supply post subsidy.
 On the right, you can see how the story changes in terms of additional supply when the demand is elastic.*<sup>9</sup> |

 ## Education versus years of schooling
-It’s worth noting that any subsidy of education cannot be directly applied to the good education.
+It's worth noting that any subsidy of education cannot be directly applied to the good education.
 Due to variations among teachers and the lack of visibility into which teachers are effective, any subsidies of education are actually for years of schooling, a proxy at best.

 ## Subsidies and Elasticity: A look at the economics
 Generically, subsidies are cash transfers to a supplier to encourage production of a good.
-Typically, these transfers come from governments or employers to encourage goods considered advantageous to the public or employees.<sup>10</sup> The extent of a subsidy’s effect will be determined by the elasticity of both the supply and demand curves by affecting the new equilibrium.
+Typically, these transfers come from governments or employers to encourage goods considered advantageous to the public or employees.<sup>10</sup> The extent of a subsidy's effect will be determined by the elasticity of both the supply and demand curves by affecting the new equilibrium.

 In the public space, a subsidy is a mechanism way for a government to encourage more of something that benefits society at large.
 To fund subsidies a government would rely on taxation typically, while a private employer would decrease profits to provide the benefit it deems beneficial.